lingfo/lingfo/readme.md

 ## Wiki

-The wiki is currently hosted [here](https://dev-sushi.github.io/docs/).
+The wiki is currently hosted [here](https://lingfo.github.io/docs/).

 ## License

-Sushi is licensed under the MIT license.
+Lingfo is licensed under the MIT license.